VCTLabs/bruce/README.txt

 - scrolling of content larger than a screenful
 - sensible resource location (images, video, sound from the same directory as the presentation file)
-- and some extensions of ReST:
+- some extensions to ReStructuredText:

   * embedded Python interative interpreter sessions
+  * code blocks with syntax highlighting (requires optional Pygments install)
   * videos (embedded just like images) with optional looping
   * stylesheet and layout changes on the fly (eg. multiple fonts per page)